jamesplease/timeline-utils/README.md

 ### `timelineConstants`

-The timeline configuration are data points about the timeline.
-They are considered "config" due to the fact that they are unrelated to the current position of the viewport.
-In other words, as the user zooms and pans the timeline, these values remain constant.
+The timeline constants are pieces of information about the timeline.
+They are considered "constant" due to the fact that they are unrelated to the user's position within the viewport.
+As the user zooms and pans the timeline, these values do not change.

 | Key                | Default Value | Description                                                   |
 | ------------------ | ------------- | ------------------------------------------------------------- |